diwashrestha/diwashrestha/content/posts/Tourism_Nepal.md

 <iframe max-width: "100%" width="700" height = "600" frameborder="0" scrolling="no" src="//plotly.com/~Diwashrestha/4.embed?showlink=false"></iframe>

-This barplot shows the number of arrival of international tourist from 1993 to 2017.
+This barplot shows the number of arrival of international tourist from 1993 to 2018.
 The trend of tourist number was good from 1993 to 2000.
 Then from 2001, the flow of the international tourist decreased as it was the period where civil war was at its height.
 The country was in the emergency period.

 In 2015 there was an earthquake which destroyed most of the historic sites in Kathmandu valley and with large physical and human casualties.
 This decreased the number of tourist in Nepal.
 I can see that 2016 onward the number of tourists arrival increased every year.
-In 2018 the number of tourist arrival crossed 1 million.
+In 2018 the number of tourist arrival crossed first time 1 million.

 ```R
 gplot <- ggplot(tourist_df, aes(